Cherry Blossoms in Tokyo 2025 - A Brief Guide to Hanami Culture & List of Popular Spots

 Etiquette at Hanami

-While Hanami parties can be quite lively and fun, there are some rules to follow that will make everything go well
+While Hanami parties can be quite lively and fun, there are some rules to follow that will make everything go well.

 1. BYOB (Bring your own beer)

 Hanami parties are best when everyone brings beverages and food.
 Whether you like beer, wine, sake, green tea or even mugi-cha, it’s always best to bring your own and some to share.
-Also, for food, many people bring bento box meals and party foods like Hanami dango.
+As per food, many people bring bento box meals and party foods like Hanami dango.
 All of these can be purchased at the convenience stores and also in the food courts in the basements of most department stores.

 2. Take your own trash.